nestorpina/nestor-shop/README.md

-App Engine Java Application
-Copyright (C) 2010-2012 Google Inc.
+Nestor-shop Demo Application

-## Skeleton application for use with App Engine Java.
+## Example application for use with App Engine Java, objetify and Jersey JAX-RS, using igz-code-gae libraries

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.